-Sponsoring an ASA event is a highly visible way to demonstrate your support of ASA and its mission.
+Sponsoring ASA events is a highly visible way to demonstrate your support of ASA and its mission.

-Sponsors are recognized in all event promotions, including on social media and in brochures, direct mail and advertisements.
-Sponsorship opportunities include:
+Sponsors are recognized in all event promotions, including on social media and in brochures, direct mail, and advertisements.

 LANDSCAPES FOR LANDSAKES